 Problem: Resident cat is aggressive; new cat is meek and avoidant

 High-risk scenario.
 Slow down significantly.
 Go back to Phase 3 (scent swapping only) for another week.
 Consider a Feliway diffuser — synthetic pheromones are evidence-based for reducing stress in multi-cat households.
 Ensure the meek cat has guaranteed escape routes and “owns” one area (like a cat tree near a window where the resident cat rarely goes).
 If aggression continues after eight weeks of careful reintroduction, these cats may be incompatible.
+Permanent separation is the humane answer.

 Problem: They seemed fine, then suddenly started fighting after a week together

 Delayed stress reaction.
 Some cats mask discomfort until it erupts.
 Separate them back to Phase 4 (visual contact through barrier) and rebuild more slowly.
 Check that you’re maintaining separate resources — resource guarding can appear days after initial cohabitation.
+Watch for signs that one cat is blocking the other’s access to litter boxes or food.

 Problem: One cat stopped eating or started eliminating outside the litter box